mohamedelgendyx/jira_report/readme.md

 # Jira Logged Hours Report

+> **Note:** This project relies on logged hours.
+It fetches tickets based on the hours logged during the specified date range, not on ticket creation or update dates.

 This project generates a detailed report of actual hours logged versus original estimates for Jira issues, grouped by team member and ticket.

 ## Features